 Like all first time visitors, I wanted to gaze upon the 4,500-year-old pyramids of Giza, the Sphinx, and the treasures in the National Archeological Museum.
 They’ve stood the test of time and demonstrate the astonishing skills of the ancient craftsmen.

-My itinerary included more than Giza’s wonders, I would cruise the Nile River to see the sacred temples and the Pharaohs tombs in the Valley of the Kings, followed by a camel trek in the rocky South Sinai region.
+My itinerary included more than Giza’s wonders, I would join a Dahabiya Nile Cruise to see the sacred temples and the Pharaohs tombs in the Valley of the Kings, followed by a camel trek in the rocky South Sinai region.

 Cruising on a Dahabiya Nile Cruise: what to expect